Defamation in the Horse Industry - Protecting reputation in the digital age

 The level of damages awarded reflect the high value that the law places upon reputation and also the reputation of those whose work and life depends upon their honesty, integrity and judgment.

-If you have suffered reputational harm as a result of defamatory statements, particularly if you run a business, it’s important to take swift action to minimise reputational and financial harm.
+If you have suffered reputational harm as a result of defamatory statements, it’s important to take swift action to minimise reputational and financial harm.

 A lawyer can assist by providing legal advice on your situation and if appropriate, sending a ‘concerns notice’ to the person who published the defamatory material.
 A concerns notice will usually demand that the publication be removed, a written apology issued and monetary compensation (including legal costs incurred) for the harm caused.